-In-depth study of the hair structure, diseases and disorders, cleansing of the skin, safety, bones, nerves and muscles of face and scalp, pedicures, and exam review book.
+In-depth study of the hair structure, diseases and disorders, skin care compresses, safety, bones, nerves and muscles of face and scalp, pedicures, and exam review book.
 Prerequisite: COSM 131.

-COSM 242 Practical Application IV
+COSM 242 Practical Application IV 1 - 11 Credits

 Continue to work in the program to complete five regular quarters, one summer quarter, and job performances safely at Level III and Level IV as required by WWCC.
 Prerequisite: COSM 132.